alimdesk/alimdesk/README.md

-# Abuntant Life Service Introductions
+# Abundant Life Service Introductions

 This site is used to create simple presentation that continually cycles through, to display information during the announcements or before service